bergolho1337/Network-Generator/README.md

 ## Cable-Equation

-Another program that studies the cable equation paramter.
+Another program that studies the cable equation.
 In this version, the study is done using cardiac cells parameters.
 The ``scripts`` folder contains a Python program that plots a visualization of the function.
 In addition, there are several scripts for running batch simulations for a sensibility analysis.

 ## Cable-Theory